H3K27me3: Clinical significance

 H3K27me3 is believed to be implicated in some diseases due to its regulation as a repressive mark.

-Cohen-Gibson syndrome
+Cohen–Gibson syndrome

-Cohen-Gibson syndrome is a disorder linked to overgrowth and is characterised by dysmorphic facial features and variable intellectual disability.
+Cohen–Gibson syndrome is a disorder linked to overgrowth and is characterised by dysmorphic facial features and variable intellectual disability.
 In some cases, a de novo missense mutation in EED was associated with decreased levels of H3K27me3 in comparison to wild type.
 This decrease was linked to loss of PRC2 activity.

+Diffuse midline Glioma

+Diffuse midline glioma, H3K27me3-altered (DMG), also known as diffuse intrinsic pontine glioma (DIPG) is a type of highly aggressive brain tumor mostly found in children.
+All DMGs exhibit loss of H3K27me3, in about 80% of cases due to a genetic mutation receplacing lysine with methionine (M), known as H3K27M.
+In rare forms, H3Kme3-loss is mediated by overexpression of the EZH inhibiting protein, decreasing PRC2-activity.

 Spectrum disorders

-There is evidence that implicates the downregulation of expression of H3K27me3 in conjunction with differential expression of H3K4me3 AND DNA methylation may play a factor in Fetal Alcohol Spectrum Disorder (FASD) in C57BL/6J mice.
+There is evidence that implicates the downregulation of expression of H3K27me3 in conjunction with differential expression of H3K4me3 AND DNA methylation may play a factor in fetal alcohol spectrum disorder (FASD) in C57BL/6J mice.
 This histone code is believed to affect the peroxisome associated pathway and induce the loss of the peroxisomes to ameliorate oxidative stress.

 Methods

 The histone mark H3K27me3 can be detected in a variety of ways: